oden-lang/oden-lang.github.io/src/motivation-and-goals.md

 * Generics.
 * The type system should offer heavy type inference.
 Possibly require type annotations on top-level forms.
+* Immutable data structures and user-defined compound types.
-* Align with the built-in types of Go and provide simple interoperability.
+* Support the built-in types of Go and provide simple interoperability.
 * The prototype compiler should be easy to change.

 ### Secondary Goals